5 things you can learn from TikTok

 Company

 What do you think of when I say "TikTok"?
-If you are over 25, probably something like "That's not for me".
-Today, I want to invite you to look beyond the horizon together: What can we learn from TikTok in the field of Learning and Development?
+If you're over 25, probably something like "That's not for me."
+Today I want to invite you to take a broader view: What can we learn in the field of Learning and Development from TikTok?

 What do you think of TikTok?

-You might already be perplexed by the question or the topic: What on earth could TikTok have in common with further education?!
-In fact, I don’t have an account with the most downloaded app of all time.
-And we certainly need to critically examine a lot about the provider, especially regarding data protection and youth protection.
-But recently, I caught myself saying to a friend, "That's not for me" – and I probably sounded quite dismissive.
-In the conversation, I then realized: I actually have no idea.
-Or, as Bob Dylan would put it:
+Maybe the question or the topic itself already irritates you: What on earth is TikTok supposed to have to do with professional development?!
+In fact, I don't have an account on the most downloaded app of all.
+And of course we have to critically examine the provider, especially with regard to data protection and child protection.
+But recently I caught myself saying to a friend, "That's not for me" — and I probably sounded clearly dismissive.
+In the conversation I then realized: I actually have no idea.
+Or, to put it in Bob Dylan's words:

 When was the last time you judged something without really knowing it?
-Especially in the field of (further) education, this is a danger that stifles innovation and success in its infancy.
-We advocate for lifelong learning while simultaneously condemning trends without having engaged with them.
-That’s why today, I want to show you with TikTok as an example that we can learn something from everything for our own goals – if we are just open to it.
+Especially in the area of (continuing) education, this is a danger that stifles innovation and success in the bud.
+We champion lifelong learning and at the same time condemn trends without having engaged with them.
+That's why today I want to show you, using TikTok as an example, that we can learn something for our own goals from everything — if we are only open to it.

-This is TikTok: …"a video portal for lip-synching music videos and other short video clips, which also offers the features of a social network (...)" - Wikipedia
+This is TikTok: ... "a video portal for lip-syncing music videos and other short video clips that also offers features of a social network (...)" - Wikipedia

-If you want to learn a little more about TikTok, I recommend this video from the Süddeutsche Zeitung – it explains how TikTok looks and works in a factual way:
+If you want to learn a little more about TikTok, I recommend this video from Süddeutsche Zeitung — it explains objectively what TikTok looks like and how it works:

-A characteristic and probably a major success factor is the extreme limitation in the duration of the content: Videos may last a maximum of 60 seconds, but usually are more like 15 seconds.
-This challenges users to compress their "message" significantly.
-As a result, the videos appear very accessible and "snackable", meaning they are quick to consume.
+One feature and probably also a major success factor is the extreme limitation on the duration of the content: videos may be a maximum of 60 seconds, usually more like 15 seconds.
+This challenges users to compress their "message" heavily.
+Among other things, the videos feel very easy to access and "snackable," meaning quick to consume.

-Experts have been advising this for educational content for quite some time now.
-Microlearning is the buzzword here – or specifically relating to moving images, micro-videos.
+Experts have been recommending exactly this as a general rule for content used in professional development for quite some time.
+The buzzword here is microlearning — or, specifically in relation to moving images, micro-videos.

-The concept of microlearning works especially well in e-learning: With short meaningful sections, you make it easier for your participants to follow the trainer's thoughts.
-And higher understanding leads to greater motivation, which in turn leads to higher understanding, and so on.
-After all, participants consume content in e-learning in short bits as well – so, it’s basically a service from you to provide as many small meaningful sections as possible and thus enable breaks at any time.
+The microlearning concept works particularly well in e-learning: With short, self-contained segments, you make it easier for your participants to follow the trainer's train of thought.
+And greater understanding leads to greater motivation, which in turn leads to greater understanding and so on.
+After all, participants in e-learning consume content in small bites anyway — so it is practically a service to offer the smallest possible segments and thus make pauses possible at any time.

-By the way: For videos in e-learning, we recommend a maximum length of 3 minutes.
+By the way: For videos used in e-learning, we recommend a maximum length of 3 minutes.

 Tip No. 2: Use videos!

-The most obvious tip when it comes to TikTok – after all, TikTok is primarily a video platform.
-And hence, very successful.
-The fact that videos are extremely popular not only among the youngest generation is shown by the ARD/ZDF Online Study 2021, which Marie-Christine Schindler has beautifully summarized here.
-The main findings:
+Probably the most obvious tip when it comes to TikTok — because after all, TikTok is primarily a video platform.
+And a very successful one.
+The fact that videos are not only extremely popular with the youngest generation is shown by the ARD/ZDF online study 2021, which Marie-Christine Schindler summarized very nicely here.
+The key findings:

-On average, all respondents use online videos for 64 minutes per day – with 14-29-year-olds consuming a full 142 minutes and 30-49-year-olds 85 minutes.
+On average, all respondents use 64 minutes of online video per day — with 14- to 29-year-olds at a whopping 142 minutes and 30- to 49-year-olds at 85 minutes.
 The trend is rising, as studies from previous years show.
 So what are you waiting for?

 Tip No. 3: Allow fun!

 TikTok is a good example of how humor in the form of short videos can make an impression.
-Especially for the target group of students and trainees, there are more and more content on TikTok with a serious background – for example, the channel "behind the science".
-In it, physicist and podcaster Dr. Reinhard Remfort demonstrates and explains simple experiments using everyday objects.
+Especially for the target group of school students and apprentices, there is also more and more content with a serious background on TikTok — for example the channel "behind the science".
+In it, physicist and podcaster Dr. Reinhard Remfort shows and explains simple experiments using everyday objects.

-Whether adults should also have fun while learning has already been discussed in another part of the blog.
-The principle of "showing funny and practical examples to convey content" also works for people over 25.
-You don’t have to immediately create completely absurd dance videos that often shape the image of TikTok.
-But occasionally not taking yourself too seriously usually goes down well.
+Whether adults are also allowed to have fun while learning, we already discussed elsewhere in the blog.
+The principle "Show funny and practical examples to convey content" also works with people beyond 25.
+Of course, you don't have to make completely absurd dance videos right away, which often shape the image of TikTok.
+But not taking yourself too seriously from time to time usually goes over well.

 A good example of this is office coach Jörg Reimann.
-He doesn’t just shoot his videos with lots of wit and charm, but also enhances his online course with "funny outtakes" – footage where something went amusingly wrong.
-This earns a lot of sympathy points, which is extremely valuable in e-learning due to the distance from the participants.
-But it’s also clear: Telling jokes forcefully doesn't work – the fun approach must somehow match your character.
+He not only shoots his videos with a lot of wit and charm, but also supplements his online course with "funny outtakes" — that is, footage in which something has gone wrong in a funny way.
+This earns a lot of sympathy points, which is extremely valuable in e-learning because of the distance to the participants.
+But it is also clear: forced jokes don't help either — the fun style has to suit your character somehow.

 Tip No. 4: Encourage active participation!

-On TikTok, you have the feeling of being part of a large community, even though you are sitting alone at home.
-So-called "challenges" are very popular, where users invite others to replicate something.
-Sometimes these are (as mentioned in the video) silly ideas like "scaring cows", but also sporting challenges.
-And through the technical possibility of embedding other videos in your video, there is also a visual interaction that appears less one-sided than it is.
+On TikTok you get the feeling of being part of a large community, even though you're sitting at home alone.
+So-called "challenges" are very popular, in which users challenge others to imitate something.
+Sometimes these are (as mentioned in the video above) silly ideas like "scaring cows," but also athletic challenges.
+And thanks to the technical possibility of displaying other videos in your own video, an interaction is also created visually that seems less one-sided than it is.

-What can we learn from this for workplace training?
-Give your participants the feeling of not being alone!
-This tip is especially important for e-learning, where the spatial and temporal distance is often a point of contention for trainers and coaches.
+What do we learn from this for corporate training?
+Give your participants the feeling that they are not alone!
+This tip also applies especially to e-learning, where spatial and temporal distance is often a sticking point for trainers and coaches.
 Therefore, always think of good calls to action that are easy to implement.
-And maybe one or the other "challenge" fits into your online course.
+And perhaps one or the other "challenge" also fits into your online course.

 Tip No. 5: Keep participants engaged!

-The last point is concerning from a youth protection standpoint regarding TikTok: The app is designed to automatically redirect you from video to video.
-And since the videos are so short, you quickly think as a viewer, "Oh, that sounds funny, I’ll watch that to the end."
-A vicious cycle that can lead to addiction.
+The last point is problematic in the case of TikTok for child protection reasons: The app is designed so that you are automatically forwarded from video to video.
+And since the videos are so short, as a viewer you quickly think "Oh, that sounds funny, I'll watch that to the end."
+A vicious circle that can be addictive.

-But despite all criticism, the psychology behind the technology is intriguing.
-For online courses or e-learning, we can learn from TikTok to create good connections between the content and continually guide the participants through the course.
-And here the circle of tips closes again: This works best with short videos that are self-contained and simultaneously build on each other.
+But despite all criticism, the psychology behind the technology is fascinating.
+For online courses or e-learning, we can learn from TikTok to create good links between the content and to guide participants further and further through the course.
+And here the circle of tips closes again: This works best with short videos that are self-contained and at the same time build on one another.

 What do you learn from TikTok — and from this article?

-"The world is made up of those who set something in motion, those who watch it happen, and those who ask what happened." – Norman R. Augustine (Manager and Engineer in the Aerospace Industry)
+"The world consists of those who set things in motion, those who watch things happen, and those who ask what happened." – Norman R. Augustine (manager and engineer in the aviation industry)

-My extra tip and the reason for this article is: Be open to the unknown, even if it seems bad/absurd or outside your world at first glance.
-Besides TikTok, there are other trends that obviously excite people.
-And as a facilitator of further training, it is always worth delving into the enthusiasm.
+My extra tip and the reason for this article is: Be open to the unfamiliar, even if it seems bad/absurd or outside your world at first glance.
+Besides TikTok, there are other trends that obviously inspire people.
+And as a learning and development professional, it is always worthwhile to get to the bottom of that enthusiasm.

 Do you want to shoot videos for your e-learnings?
 Download our free concept template for filling out for your video shoot.